Connect for Salesforce

 To configure your Optimizely website to use Salesforce:

-- You need an email address, password, and token that is associated with your Salesforce account.
+• You need an email address, password, and token associated with your Salesforce account.

-- You need to configure the connection of form fields to Salesforce, so that data from the specified fields can be sent to Salesforce.
+• You need to configure the connection of form fields to Salesforce to send data from the specified fields to Salesforce.

 These configurations are described in Salesforce connector in the Optimizely User Guide.